minkaotic/front-end-notes/MVC-and-Razor.md

 </html>
 ```

-#### The Request object
+### The Request object
-You'll often work with the `Request` object, which gives you information like the values of text boxes (form fields) on the page (see [example in the next section](#reading-user-input)), what type of browser made the request, the URL of the page, the user identity, etc.
+You'll often work with the `Request` object, which gives you information like the values of text boxes (form fields) on the page (see [example below](#reading-user-input)), what type of browser made the request, the URL of the page, the user identity, etc.

 The following example shows how to access properties of the `Request` object and how to call the `MapPath()` method of the Request object, which gives you the absolute path of the page on the server: